Presented by Michael Hevern

 Click here to watch the presentation.

-Click here to download the mp3 audio recording (1228Kb).
+Click here to download the mp3 audio recording (1180Kb).

-Good Morning and Welcome to Cube Wrap on Thursday, the 28th of August, I’m Michael Hevern for Cube Financial.
+Good morning and welcome to Cube Wrap for Friday 24th of October.
+I am Michael Hevern for Cube Financial.

 The information provided within this presentation is general advice only and you should consult the services of a financial professional in order to ascertain whether the information is applicable to your investment strategies and risk profile.
 Again, it is general advice only.

-Should you have any questions about the information provided within this presentation, please call the equities and options desk or the CFD advising desk on the numbers provided, and trade carefully.
+Should you have any questions about the information provided within this presentation, please call the equities options desk or the CFD advising desk on the numbers provided on the slide, and as always trade carefully.